yyyylllj/l2/README.md

 # l2
 Run all files on pytorch.
+Please configure the environment with in the Requirement.txt.

 Net on Cifar10.py is the code to train a network with L_2,∞normlzation on trainingset Clfar10.

 Net on MNIST.py is the code to train a network with L_2,∞normlzation on trainingset MNIST.

+The program can run directly.

 Their outputs are the accuracy on test set.